osscameroon/js-generator/README.md

 This is one example to show you how things work, there are more examples in our [Wiki](https://github.com/osscameroon/js-generator/wiki).

-Let's suppose we are building an Html page and this is the initial code:
+Let's suppose we are building an Html page by starting with this initial code [JSFiddle](https://jsfiddle.net/a23j0nxf/).

 ```html
 <!DOCTYPE html>